smarchante1/stacks-queues/README.md

     - Questions to think about:
       + What should be the data type of `workers`?
       + What should be the data type of `waiting`?
-      + Should you create any private methods?
-For what?
   5. (OPTIONAL) On your own, you should use your implementation of stack and queue to code a solution to the job-simulation problem.
     - By "use your stack and queue", I mean at some point you should say:
       + something = `Stack.new`